The doubling property of the elliptic measure, for elliptic operators with drifts satisfying an average diverging condition: Green's function estimates

 We use \cref{eq8}, \cref{small}, and H\"{o}lder's inequality .
 We combine this with the pointwise estimates within the balls $B_x,B_y$, using Cauchy-Schwarz inequality on the first term on the right, in the manner of \cref{harnackhardy}, by first splitting up the first integral on the right of \cref{eq8} in four separate parts, one over the union of the Whitney regions other than $U_{Q_0}$ where by construction $f=0$, one over $U_{Q_0}\setminus B_{x}$ which is a region where again $f=0$, one integral over $B_{x}\setminus \Omega_{B}'$ where $f\neq 0$ and finally one over $\Omega_{B}'$ where again $f=0$ but where we have by construction the bad cubes for the Calderon-Zygmund decomposition:

-Note that, for the ball $B_x$, we would only be able to use Harnack's inequality with bounds depending on the $||f||_q$ norm of $f$ with some $q>n/2$, and we avoid the necessity to use the Harnack inequality such as in \cref{harnackhardy}, by extracting an ample set $B_{x}\setminus \Omega_{B}\supset B_{x}\setminus \Omega_{B}'$ where we actually have the point-wise bounds on the $\B$ term.
+Note that, for the ball $B_x$, we would only be able to use Harnack's inequality with bounds depending on the $||f||_q$ norm of $f$ with some $q>n/2$, and we avoid the use of Harnack inequality such as in \cref{harnackhardy}, by extracting an ample set $B_{x}\setminus \Omega_{B}\supset B_{x}\setminus \Omega_{B}'$ where we actually have the point-wise bounds on the $\B$ term.

 The first term on the right of \cref{eq46} is a sum over the Whitney regions that do not intersect $B_x$, and in each of these Whitney regions we have the estimate of the form \cref{impwhitney} and thus an argument identical to \cref{harnackhardy} works here, with the modification that the constant for the Harnack inequality is worse for the Whitney cubes that are adjacent to $U_{Q_0}$.
-Here we note that $\kappa$ can be a-priori chosen small enough so that the sphere $S_x =\{ z: |z-y|=\kappa |x-y| \}$, is an ample distance away from the boundary of $U_{Q_0}$, so that one can use the Harnack inequality
+Here we note that $\kappa$ can be a-priori chosen small enough so that the sphere $S_x =\{ z: |z-y|=\kappa |x-y| \}$, is an ample distance away from the boundary of $U_{Q_0}$, so that one can use the Harnack inequality.

 This is because the term $f=0$ in $U_{Q_0}\setminus B_x$, but $f\neq 0$ in $B_x\setminus \Omega'_{B}$.
 Thus, we do not have the solution $Lu=0$ in the fixed dilate $\kappa U_{Q_1}$.
 Thus we would employ Harnack's inequality in each of the smaller subsets $V^{1}_{j}$, where $U_{Q_1}=\cup_{j=1}^{N} V^{(1)}_{j}$, with a uniform constant $\kappa'$ where $ (\text{diam}(V^{(1)}_{j})/\text{diam} U_{Q_1})\geq \kappa'$, leading to a worse Harnack constant but which is still uniform across the domain.